-I like to experiment with my baking to find the perfect gluten free recipes.
-Some times it works and works really well, other times....well, just blah!
+I like to experiment with my baking to find the perfect gluten-free recipes.
+Sometimes it works and works really well, other times....well, just blah!

 The passion fruit is round to oval, either yellow or dark purple at maturity, with a soft to firm, juicy interior filled with numerous seeds.The fruit is both eaten and juiced; passion fruit juice is often added to other fruit juices to enhance aroma.
 Source